KPN-CISO/AttackMatrix/README.md

 ### For the WebGrapher

+1. D3.js (included)
+2. dagre-d3 (included)
-1. A PHP-enabled webserver (Apache, nginx, ...)
+3. A PHP-enabled webserver (Apache, nginx, ...)
-2. `allow_furl_open` support enabled in the `php.ini` file: the script needs to be able to call the API endpoint
+4. `allow_furl_open` support enabled in the `php.ini` file: the script needs to be able to call the API endpoint

 ## Installation